 This bill introduces a new section, 193.1553, to the Florida Statutes, which establishes specific assessment procedures for residential properties subject to long-term leases that qualify for a tax exemption under section 196.034.
-The bill stipulates that such properties will be assessed based on the previous year's assessed value, with limitations on increases not exceeding three percent or the percentage change in the Consumer Price Index.
-It also outlines how changes, additions, or improvements to these properties will be assessed, including provisions for properties damaged or destroyed by calamity.
-Additionally, the bill amends existing statutes to require annual applications for certain exemptions and to clarify the assessment process for properties that no longer meet eligibility requirements.
+The bill stipulates that such properties will be assessed based on the previous year's value, with limitations on increases, and outlines how changes, additions, or improvements to these properties will be assessed.
+Additionally, it provides guidelines for properties that no longer meet eligibility requirements, ensuring they are assessed according to alternative methods.
+The bill also amends existing statutes to require annual applications for certain exemptions and clarifies the conditions under which properties damaged or destroyed may retain their exemption status.

 S 1512 c1: 196.011, 193.1554, 194.032